×

 Do you have anything more to add about local medical facilities in Costa Rica?

 "Costa Rica is considered to have very good medical care.
 Medical facilities are well-equipped, with many hospitals and clinics offering advanced medical technology and treatments.
 The country has attracted a number of foreign patients in recent years, particularly those looking for affordable medical services in a warm, welcoming environment.
 Costa Rica is also home to many highly trained, experienced medical professionals and the government is invested in providing quality health care for all its citizens.
-As a result, Costa Ricans enjoy and depend on access to excellent medical services," remarked one expat in Costa Rica.
+As a result, Costa Ricans enjoy and depend on access to excellent medical services," wrote one expat.

 As a foreigner living in Costa Rica, will I have access to public healthcare?
 What is it like?

 "Yes, as a foreigner living in Costa Rica, you will have access to public healthcare.
 The public healthcare system in Costa Rica is known for its high quality of care and is considered to be one of the best in Latin America.
 The public healthcare system is funded by the government and is available to all citizens and legal residents of Costa Rica.
 The public healthcare system provides a wide range of services, including primary care, specialty care, hospital care, and preventive care.
-The public healthcare system also offers free or low-cost medications and treatments," commented one expat who moved to Costa Rica.
+The public healthcare system also offers free or low-cost medications and treatments," said one expat living in Costa Rica.

 What have your experiences during the pandemic with the local healthcare system been like?